davanstrien/distilabel/docs/technical-reference/tasks.md

 #### JudgeLMTask

-The task specially designed to build the prompts following the UltraFeedback paper: [JudgeLM: Fine-tuned Large Language Models Are Scalable Judges](https://arxiv.org/pdf/2310.17631.pdf).
+The task specially designed to build the prompts following the JudgeLM paper: [JudgeLM: Fine-tuned Large Language Models Are Scalable Judges](https://arxiv.org/pdf/2310.17631.pdf).
 This task is designed to evaluate the performance of AI assistants.

 ```python
 --8<-- "docs/snippets/technical-reference/tasks/openai_judgelm.py"